deuts/deuts.github.io/content/posts/samba-on-docker/index.md

   - samba
   - selfhosted
 summary: Many say Samba on Docker doesn't make sense.
 But does it?
+description: This post discusses the advantages of using Docker for Samba over native implementation, highlighting the convenience of portability and easier reinstallation with Docker Compose files.
+The author reflects on their past experience with native Samba setups and shares resources for a Docker-based Samba implementation.
 slug: samba-on-docker
 draft: false
 ---